data-skeptic/dataskeptic/shownotes/e128/index.md

 ### KYLE
 Wilhelm Konig was a painter by trade, and eventually held the position of director at the National Museum of Iraq.
 There he had access to artifacts, one of which was a clay jar.
 He published a report in 1940 which I was unable to locate, but secondary sources report it speculates this device may have been a Glavanic cell used for electroplating gold onto silver objects.

+There's some debate about when the pot was created.
+Let's assume either the earliest date of 250 BCE or the latest of 650 AD, depending on which date is most generous for the question we're asking.

 ### GUEST
 [Explain electroplating]